A New Hope…

 For a film that focuses most of its running time on the liberal bloggers on the Lamont side, it surprisingly is somewhat critical of them.
 Many come across as a political version of that guy who learned to speak Klingon and dresses up in full Star Fleet Regalia.

-The two bloggers that are the film’s focus (Markos Moulitsas with Daily Kos) and Jane Hamsher with Firedoglake) don’t come across any better than the rabble.
-When Christopher Hitchins says that the bloggers are self-centered Markos (Complete with a speech coach… WTF?) certainly will pop into your head; And when Sullivan points out that the candidacy of Lamont is more about purging heretics than politics Hamsher seems to fit that bill.
+The two bloggers that are the film’s focus (Markos Moulitsas with Daily Kos and Jane Hamsher with Firedoglake) don’t come across any better than the rabble.
+When Christopher Hitchens says that the bloggers are self-centered Markos (Complete with a speech coach… WTF?) certainly will pop into your head; And when Sullivan points out that the candidacy of Lamont is more about purging heretics than politics, Hamsher seems to fit that bill.